HC: Land Division (Uganda)

 30 October 2017

-Improper, biased conduct and reliance on a locus in quo inspection without recording observations caused miscarriage of justice; matter remitted for proper locus visit.
+Appeal allowed: trial court's flawed locus in quo inspection caused miscarriage of justice; record remitted for proper re-inspection and redetermination.

 27 October 2017